gbouras13/plassembler/README.md

 # Version Log

-A brief description of what is new in each update of plassembler can be found in the HISTORY.md file.
+A brief description of what is new in each update of Plassembler can be found in the HISTORY.md file.

 # Bugs and Suggestions